jpduhen/ATTiny85_Xmas/README.md

-# XMAS tree with WS2812 LEDstrip and MAX7219 4x8x8 LED MAtrix and 2 ATTiny85
+## XMAS tree with WS2812 LEDstrip and MAX7219 4x8x8 LED MAtrix and 2 ATTiny85

-## Parts
+parts used:
 2 x Digispark ATTiny85
-WS2812 LED strip
+WS2812 LED strip (56 LEDs)
-MAX7219 4x8x8 LED Matrix
+MAX7219 4x8x8 LED Matrix board

 This is my first project on GitHub.
 For Xmas I made a nice LED-tree with scrolling best wishes